Living Wage takes off!

-It's never too early to make change.
+We know everyday people have the ability to shape the world around them, it's never too early to make change.
 And in the current cost of living crisis, it's more urgent than ever that we do.
 Join us for this episode as we hear the remarkable story of how school children, parents and teachers joined forces with civil society institutions across Newham Citizens and persuaded one of Newham's largest employers, City Airport, to become Living Wage accredited - putting thousands of pounds back into workers' pockets.
 This is a story for anyone wanting to learn how to tackle the injustice of poverty pay, and for school communities to be inspired by the potential of our youngest changemakers.

 Click the share button on the player above to download this episode, share it on social media and subscribe on your favourite listening platform.

 In the Living Wage takes off! story, several words and phrases are used that some people may not have heard before.

 What's the difference?
 The national minimum wage, versus the national living Wage versus the real Living Wage

 - The national minimum and living wages were created and are mandated by the Government.
 These rates are calculated based on a target to reach 66% of median earnings by 2024.
 These rates are not based on what families actually need to live off.
 Instead, the real Living Wage is the only UK wage rate that is voluntarily paid by over 10,000 UK businesses who believe their staff deserve a wage which meets everyday needs - like the weekly shop, or a surprise trip to the dentist.
 The rate is calculated independently.

 - Read more about the history of our Living Wage campaign, and how you or your organisation can get involved.
 If you are a business, find out about becoming accredited here.